Create a Looker (Google Cloud core) Private Service Connect instance

 Service attachment URI

-When you later update your Looker (Google Cloud core) instance to connect to your service, you'll need the full service attachment URI.
+When you later update your Looker (Google Cloud core) instance to connect to your service, you'll need the full service attachment URI for the external service.
 The URI will be specified as follows, using the project, region, and name that you used to create the service attachment:

 projects/{project}/regions/{region}/serviceAttachments/{name}